openchange/openchange/mapiproxy/services/plugins/dovecot/README.md

   * __openchange_resolver = STRING__ This option specifies the
-    connection string used by the dovecot server to access the mapisore notification resolver service.
+    connection string used by the dovecot server to access the mapistore notification resolver service.
 This string is currently used to connect to a memcached server and its format must be compliant with
     http://docs.libmemcached.org/libmemcached_configuration.html.
 If